deanmchugh/react-state-management/README.md

 Your task is to create a simple "To do" application using React.

-Make sure to complete each task in a separate branch and open a PR request to merge your branch to master.
+Make sure to complete each task in a separate branch and open a Pull Request to merge your branch to master.

 ### Task 1 - Display tasks